penniman26/hosthealth/README.md

  }

-For Mac OS X Seirra
+These commands have been verified for Mac OS X Sierra and Linux RHEL 5.
+It should work the same on any other posix system.

 loadPast1Min=\`uptime | grep -ohe 'average.\*' | sed 's/,//g' | awk '{ print $2}'\` && diskSpaceUsed=\`df | sed -n '2p' | awk '{print $3}'\` && diskSpaceTotal=\`df | sed -n '2p' | awk '{print $2}'\` && curl -H "Content-Type: application/json" -d '{"HostId":"#{substitue this including the # and the brackets for your mac address or any other alphanumeric ID of length 12}","diskSpaceTotal":"'$(($diskSpaceTotal/2/1024/1024))'GB","diskSpaceUsed":"'$(($diskSpaceUsed/2/1024/1024))'GB","loadPast1Min":"'$(echo $loadPast1Min)'","friendlyName":"Home Desktop","version":"1.0"}' https://kwydc0d3o7.execute-api.us-east-1.amazonaws.com/prod